Snow crab sells for record price in Japan

 Tokyo (CNN) — A "five shining star" snow crab was auctioned off in Tottori, Japan for a whopping 5 million yen ($46,000) on November 7.

-That makes it the highest-ever price for a snow crab, according to the Tottori prefecture's fishery promotion division, which was in charge of the auction.
+It's the highest-ever price paid for a snow crab, according to the Tottori prefecture's fishery promotion division, which was in charge of the auction.

 The coveted crustacean was a male, weighing 1.2 kg (2.7 pounds) and measuring 14.6 cm (5.74 inches) wide.

-The price smashes the previous Guinness world record holding snow crab sale of 2 million yen ($18,000), which was set last year -- also in Tottori.
+The bid smashes the previous Guinness world record holding snow crab sale of 2 million yen ($18,000), which was set last year -- also in Tottori.

 This week's winning bidder was Tetsuji Hamashita, president of fishery wholesaler Hanashita Shoten.